LADSoft/OrangeC/doc/adl.md

 If two operands differ only by numbers that have different widths, it is important that the number with the lesser width appear first.
 This is because for small numbers, both operands will match the number but one would want the smaller instruction coding to take precedence for such numbers.

-When there is an optional quantity in an operand, the operand will be processed whether or not the optional quantity is present.   so if two operands only differ in an optional quantity, the one that is desired to be the default should come first.
+When there is an optional quantity in an operand, the operand will be processed whether or not the optional quantity is present.
+So if two operands only differ in an optional quantity, the one that is desired to be the default should come first.

 ### Compiling entity

 The `Compiling` entity isn't fully fleshed out or otherwise supported yet.
-It won'ts be documented here, other than to say there may be multiple profiles for example one could use a different profile for different bit widths.
+It won't be documented here, other than to say there may be multiple profiles for example one could use a different profile for different bit widths.

 ## Code level interface